 No, you may become married without obtaining a marriage license.
 This is called a common law marriage.
 A common law marriage is as valid as a ceremonial marriage and is ended in the same way.
 The only difference between the two is that a common law marriage is not solemnized by an official authorized by law to perform marriages.
-A party asserting the existence of common law marriage must prove three elements
+A party asserting the existence of common law marriage must prove three elements:

-- 1) present intent and agreement to be married; - 2) continuous cohabitation; and - 3) public declaration that the parties are married.
+- present intent and agreement to be married; - 2) continuous cohabitation; and - public declaration that the parties are married.

-The parties must also be capable of entering into a marriage (of sufficient age and competency) and may not be between a man and his father's sister, mother's sister, daughter, sister, son's daughter, daughter, daughter, brother's daughter, or sister's daughter, or between a woman and her father's brother, mother's brother, son, brother, son's son, daughter's son, brother's son or sister's son.
+The parties must also be capable of entering into a marriage (of sufficient age and competency) and must not be close relations.
+(Prohibited marriages include a man and his father's sister, mother's sister, daughter, sister, son's daughter, daughter's daughter, brother's daughter, or sister's daughter, or between a woman and her father's brother, mother's brother, son, brother, son's son, daughter's son, brother's son or sister's son).
 A marriage may not be between first cousins.
-Further, marriages between persons either of whom has a husband or wife living are void, but if the parties live and cohabit together after the death or divorce of the former husband or wife, such marriage shall be valid.
-See lowa Code section 595.19.
+Additionally, if one of the parties is already married, they cannot marry a second person.
+That second marriage will be "void."
+But, if the parties live and cohabit together after the death or divorce of the former husband or wife, the second marriage will then become valid.
+See Iowa Code section 595.19.

-There is no special time period in needed in Iowa to establish a common law marriage.
+There is no special time period in lowa to establish a common law marriage.
 Instead, a common law marriage exists if all of the requirements listed above are met.
 If you do not obtain a marriage license it may be difficult to prove that you are married or you may encounter problems collecting Social Security and other benefits.

 If I marry in another state or country, is my marriage legal in Iowa?

-If the marriage is legal in the place where you were married then it is legal in Iowa, so long as the parties meet the requirements for validity and if the marriage would not be otherwise void.
-For example, a marriage between two people under the age of 16 is not valid in Iowa, nor is a marriage between first cousins.
+If the marriage is legal in the place where you were married, then it is legal in lowa so long as the parties meet the requirements for validity and if the marriage would not be otherwise void.
+For example, a marriage between two people under the age of 16 is not valid in lowa, nor is a marriage between first cousins, even if the marriage was valid in the other state or country where the marriage was created.

-What are the grounds for dissolution (divorce) in Iowa?
+What are the grounds for dissolution (divorce) in lowa?